-Before you can vote, be sure that you are registered to vote.
+Note!
+Before you can cast a vote-by-mail ballot, be sure that you are registered to vote.
 Visit our Voter Registration page for details.

 If you are a registered voter, visit the Pennsylvania Ballot Request Application page.
 From this page you can complete an online application.